-Anette Kubitza, Art Historian and Archivist, cataloging WBB boxes.
+Anette Kubitza Ph.D., Art Historian and Archivist, cataloging WBB boxes.

-WBB artists from Santa Barbara repairing boxes include Saritha Margon, Pepa Devan (WBB artist) and friend.
+WBB artists from Santa Barbara repairing boxes including Saritha Margon, Pepa Devan, and friend.

-Luz Maria Anguiano, Assistant (WBB artist) preparing boxes for shipment.
+Luz Maria Anguiano, Assistant and WBB artist preparing boxes for shipment.

 The WBB Big Green Crate returning to California.